BCS Commercial Awareness (ISEB)

 The BCS exam in Commercial Awareness is taken on the last afternoon of the course.

-As this is an exam-based course, attendees will be asked to complete around 1 hour of homework each evening.
+As this is an exam-based course, attendees will be asked to complete around 1 hour of homework.
 This is optional and is intended only to increase the chances of passing the exam.

 Commercial Awareness - Examination Details